kaczla/list-lm/data/readme/utils_links.md

 - [EAGLE](https://github.com/SafeAILab/EAGLE) - EAGLE (Extrapolation Algorithm for Greater Language-model Efficiency) is a new baseline for fast decoding of Large Language Models (LLMs) with provable performance maintenance.
 - [embedchain](https://github.com/embedchain/embedchain) - embedchain is a framework to easily create LLM powered bots over any dataset.
 - [evals](https://github.com/openai/evals) - Evals is a framework for evaluating OpenAI models and an open-source registry of benchmarks.
+- [EvolKit](https://github.com/arcee-ai/EvolKit) - EvolKit is an framework for automatically enhancing the complexity of instructions used in fine-tuning Large Language Models (LLMs).
+Our project aims to revolutionize the evolution process by leveraging open-source LLMs, moving away from closed-source alternatives.
 - [ExecuTorch](https://github.com/pytorch/executorch) - ExecuTorch is an end-to-end solution for enabling on-device inference capabilities across mobile and edge devices including wearables, embedded devices and microcontrollers.
 It is part of the PyTorch Edge ecosystem and enables efficient deployment of PyTorch models to edge devices.
 - [ExLlama](https://github.com/turboderp/exllama) - A more memory-efficient rewrite of the HF transformers implementation of Llama for use with quantized weights.
 - [ExLlamaV2](https://github.com/turboderp/exllamav2) - ExLlamaV2 is a fast inference library for running LLMs locally on modern consumer-class GPUs